 Don't let anything stand in your way when you’re working on showing appreciation.

-You may worry that you don’t have the right words or the just-perfect business stationery.
+You may worry that you don’t have the right words or the just-perfect business stationery embellished with your business name and logo.
 You may end up pushing your thank you notes to a low priority on your checklist because you have a dozen other necessary items begging for your attention.

 The problem is that other things will always get in your way and seem more pressing.
 A business thank you note that is delayed can end up in no man’s land, where you start debating whether it’s too late to send and whether you should just skip it this time.

 When you’re developing your business processes, go ahead and add “send thank you note” to your task templates or project overview.
+On a platform like Indy, you can even add this to your online calendar or task checker to ensure that you never miss a thank you message again.
 Then, it’s automatic that you’ll tackle it as you start working through your list of daily must-dos.

-Some people encourage all hand-written, snail-mailed thank you notes, but a quick and heartfelt email message can be just as powerful.
+Some people encourage a handwritten letter, handwritten notes, a handwritten thank you letter, a handwritten thank you note, or even a snail mail thank you note to customers, but a quick and heartfelt email message can be just as powerful.
+You can even draft a few email templates in advance so you have them waiting and ready to go when needed.
 And if you’re working to invest in and maintain a relationship, an email can be easier to follow up on in the future with a quick reply to the original message.
+You can even send a text message if you are pressed for time, as long as the message is sincere and shows some specific details as to why you are grateful.

 Of course, instead of trying to decide between these types of messages, you could consider doing both.
 Jot off an email thank you as soon as possible, then, if you have time, add a hand-written card into the equation.
-Both show you’re thoughtful, diligent, and the kind of person who is valuable to have on a project or team.
+Both show you’re thoughtful, diligent, and the appropriate person to have on a project or team.

 When Should You Send Thank You Letters?

 There isn't a rule, and no one is going to be upset over receiving a thank you note.
-However, there are some times when it just makes sense to say thank you to a customer or other professional.
+However, there are some times when it just makes sense to say thank you to first time or new customers, valued customers or other professionals.

 Here is a short list of those times: